 If the student withdraws without a written confirmation to attend in the future but returns during the same period, the student is able to receive all funds for which the student has eligibility according to their current enrollment status.

-In the event a learner withdraws or drops from all units within a term, institutional charges, financial aid, and refunds will be calculated on a per diem basis.
+In the event a student withdraws or drops from all units within a term, institutional charges, financial aid, and refunds will be calculated on a per diem basis.
 If this calculates to 60 percent or greater of the term, then NO adjustments will be made.

-- Learners who log in or attend during Week 1 and also drop during Week 1 are refunded 100 percent.
+- Students who log in or attend during Week 1 and also drop during Week 1 are refunded 100 percent.
 Drop requests must be received by 12 p.m.
 (PT) on Friday of Week 1.

-Refund Policy Exceptions
+Tuition Refund Policy Exceptions

 Any exception to the stated policy must be requested in writing (using the Academic Petition form) to the Office of the Registrar.
-Learners receiving federal aid are subject to a proration of federal financial aid per the regulations for all federal aid.
+Students receiving federal aid are subject to a proration of federal financial aid per the regulations for all federal aid.

 Release of Records